freenit-framework/doc/docs/backend.md

 it possible for developer to choose between functions and classes.
 With Freenit you can write any style you want.
 Also note that class methods are static (decorated with `@staticmethod`) because API classes will never create an object.
 Or in other words, methods are going to be called on class, not object.
+Order of decorators is important and `@staticmethod` has to be the top one.
+The `@description` is not mandatory, but highly preferable.
+If no `@description` is given, default is to take name of the method and first tag and use it as description.

 Return value type hinting is important.
 It will tell Freenit what object is returned from the method and how to convert it to JSON.
 Alternatively, you can use `responses` attribute in `@route` like the following:
 ```py
 @route('/blogs', tags=['blog'], responses={'post': Blog})
 class BlogListAPI():